Skip to main content

 2. Trigger method: Select Manual trigger execution

-3. Query conditions: Set Belongs to order equal to $w.page.dataset.params._id (parent table _id passed from URL)
+3. Query condition: Set Associated order equals $w.page.dataset.params._id (parent table _id passed from URL)

 Step 2: Configure Product List Component

-Add an "Array Nested Form" component to the form as the product details list:
+Add an "Array Nested Form" component in the form as the product details list:

 1. Change Nested form template to Object array (table)